Childcare Volunteer Program in Cambodia - Phnom Penh

 Curious about Childcare volunteering in Cambodia?
-International Volunteer HQ’s Childcare project is based in early childhood centres in the cities of Phnom Penh and Siem Reap.
+International Volunteer HQ’s Childcare project is based in early childhood centres in the city of Phnom Penh.
 These centres are often overcrowded, making it hard for local teachers to give children adequate education and attention.
 Volunteer childcare teachers can relieve this pressure on local staff by assisting with all kinds of daily duties and helping children get the care they need to grow and thrive.

 - Programs start every first and third Monday of the month

-- Affordable fees from AU$534 for 2 weeks
+- Affordable fees from AU$674 for 2 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support